Woman convicted of murdering boy she wanted to adopt

 She was also convicted of child cruelty against Leiland-James.

-Scott Castle, a machinist at defence firm BAE Systems, was found not guilty of allowing Leiland-James’ death.
+Scott Castle, who worked as a machinist at defence firm BAE Systems, was found not guilty of allowing Leiland-James’ death.

 He was also cleared of child cruelty.